ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 | GraphQL .NET 4.3.1 Introspection              | 2277.24 μs |   2267 KB |
 | GraphQL .NET 5.0.2 Introspection              |  676.72 μs |    169 KB |

-For the introspection which produces a large query GraphQL .NET needs 2.5 times the memory of Hot Chocolate.
-Even if we look at the small query with just three fields will GraphQL .NET use 2.6 times more memory.
+For the introspection, which produces a large result, GraphQL .NET needs 2.5 times more memory than Hot Chocolate 12.
+Even if we look at the small query benchmark with just three fields, GraphQL .NET needs 2.6 times more memory.
 The same goes for execution speed.
-The new execution engine is 2.2 times faster than GraphQL .NET in the test to query three fields while finishing 2.6 times faster when running a introspection query.
+The new execution engine is 2.2 times faster than GraphQL .NET in the test to query three fields while finishing 2.6 times faster when running an introspection query.

-But to be honest we did not really use all the really nice new query plan features that we have built in with Hot Chocolate 12 in these tests, that is why we have started on a more comprehensive set of tests that use a real database and allow Hot Chocolate to use projections or even query plan batching.
-From Hot Chocolate 13 on we will use our new performance tests we are working on that shows more aspects of usage.
-We also will start including even more GraphQL frameworks like juniper, async-graphql or graphql-java.
+But to be honest, we did not use all the nice new query plan features that we have built-in with Hot Chocolate 12 in these tests.
+That is why we have started on a more comprehensive set of tests that use a real database and allow Hot Chocolate to use projections or even query plan batching.

+From Hot Chocolate 13 on, we will use our new performance test base we are working on.
+This new test base will show more aspects of usage.
+We also will start including even more GraphQL frameworks like juniper, async-graphql, or graphql-java.

-For this blog I will stick to the once we have in our setup, so lets look at a couple more.
-As mentioned before we have this throughput tests which we do to see just the GraphQL overhead.
-It executes a simple book/author GraphQL query against in memory data.
-We fire those requests over HTTP post against the GraphQL servers in our tests.
-We start doing so with 5 users for 20 seconds, then 10 users for 20 seconds up to 30 users per seconds.
-We do this in a couple of rounds an let each of these run on a freshly rebooted system.
-We are looking at automating this with k6s and my colleague Jose will help us on that.
+Let's have a look at the throughput tests which we run to see the GraphQL engine overhead.
+The benchmark executes a simple book/author GraphQL query against in-memory data.
+We fire those requests as HTTP Post requests against the GraphQL servers in our test suite.
+We start doing so with five users for 20 seconds, then ten users for 20 seconds, and up to 30 users for 20 seconds.
+We do this in a couple of rounds and let each of these benchmarks run on a freshly rebooted system.
+We are looking at automating this with k6s, and my colleague Jose will help us with that.

 | Method                                     | Requests per Sek. |
 | ------------------------------------------ | ----------------: |